widefix/blog/_posts/2020-02-16-foreign-key-for-custom-table-name.md

 end
 ```

+## The generated migration might not work

-Surprisingly, `rake db:migrate` produces the following error:
+But `rake db:migrate` run produces the following error:

 ```
 PG::UndefinedTable: ERROR:  relation "receivers" does not exist
 ```

-And the reason is clear.
-The migration tries to add a foreign key for a not existing table.
-It takes the association name `receiver` and supposes, as default, that it points to a table that's plural `receivers`.
-And there is nothing wrong with that.
-Except the fact, there is no `receivers` table and `users` table should be used instead.
+From the error message, it's clear that the migration tries to add a foreign key for a not existing table named `receivers`.
+This name is derived from the `belongs_to` association name provided within the migration `:receiver`.
+The corresponding table name for it is `receivers`.
+This is where this name came from.
+And there is nothing wrong with that because in most cases we have a corresponding table name defined to a `belongs_to` association.
+But in our case, there is no `receivers` table.
+We want the `users` table used instead.
+Also, we want the column name still correspond to the association name that's `receiver_id`.

-Unfortunately, after significant time spent on docs reading one may even end up with no solution.
-It's hard to spot one line in the examples somewhere in the deep of Rails code.
-Hence, I provide a solution here:
+## Use to_table of foreign_key option

+Unfortunately, the official Rails documentation doesn't tell how to write the migration for this scenario (later, I improved it in this [PR](https://github.com/rails/rails/pull/38469){:ref="nofollow" target="_blank"}).
+I checked Rails code and found a solution there.
+Just specify the option `foreign_key: {to_table: :users}` as below:

 ```ruby
 class CreatePayments < ActiveRecord::Migration[6.0]